USS Carter Hall (LSD-50)

 USS Carter Hall (LSD-50) is a Harpers Ferry-class dock landing ship of the United States Navy.
 She is the second US Navy ship to be named for Carter Hall, an estate near Winchester, Virginia, built in the 1790s.

 Carter Hall was laid down on 11 November 1991 by the Avondale Shipyards at New Orleans, Louisiana.
 The ship was launched on 2 October 1993 and commissioned on 30 September 1995.

-As of January 2019, Carter Hall is homeported at JEBLC, Virginia, and assigned to Amphibious Squadron Four.
+As of July 2023, Carter Hall, along with USS Bataan (LHD-5) and elements of the 26th Marine Expeditionary Unit, are being dispatched to U.S. Central Command in the Middle East as part of the U.S. response to Iran’s continued seizure of commercial vessels in the Strait of Hormuz.

 Overview

 The mission of the Landing Ship Dock (LSD) is to transport and launch amphibious craft, vehicles, crews and embarked personnel in an amphibious assault.
 An LSD can also render limited docking and repair service to small ships and craft, and act as the Primary Control Ship (PCS) during amphibious assaults.

 Carter Hall is a Cargo Variant (CV) of the Whidbey Island class.
 A significant difference between the two classes is that Carter Hall's well deck has been shortened from 440 ft to 180 ft.
 This provides Marines with added vehicle and cargo storage areas.
 The well deck can hold two Landing Craft Air Cushions (LCAC) and a variety of landing craft and tracked amphibious assault vehicles.
 Carter Hall's two-spot flight deck can land and service any helicopter in the Navy and Marine Corps inventory.